-- ▶ Compute the derivative of $sin(log x) cos(e^x)$. - ► Compute $\int_0^1 (1 \cos(x)) dx$.
+- Compute the derivative of sin(log x) cos(e^x). - Compute $\int_0^1 (1 \cos(x)) dx$.

-This is important, but Wolfram Alpha can do all these problems better than any of us can.
-Nobody is going to hire us to do something a computer can do better.
+This is important, but Matlab can do all these problems better than any of us can.
+Nobody is going to hire you to do something a computer can do better.

-If a computer can do the problem better than we can, then it's just an algorithm: this is not real problem solving.
+If a computer can do the problem better than you can, then it's just an algorithm: this is not problem solving.